Moderna Unusual Options Activity

 Moderna is a commercial-stage biotech that was founded in 2010 and had its initial public offering in December 2018.
 The firm's mRNA technology was rapidly validated with its covid vaccine, which was authorized in the United States in December 2020.
 Moderna had 40 mRNA development candidates in clinical development as of September 2024.
 Programs span a wide range of therapeutic areas, including infectious disease, oncology, cardiovascular disease, and rare genetic diseases.

-Current Position of Moderna Currently trading with a volume of 4,492,595, the MRNA's price is down by -2.28%, now at $30.38.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 62 days.
-Expert Opinions on Moderna
+Current Position of Moderna With a trading volume of 5,515,339, the price of MRNA is down by -1.55%, reaching $29.8.
+Current RSI values indicate that the stock is is currently neutral between overbought and oversold.
+Next earnings report is scheduled for 58 days from now.
+What The Experts Say On Moderna

-In the last month, 4 experts released ratings on this stock with an average target price of $49.25.
+4 market experts have recently issued ratings for this stock, with a consensus target price of $49.25.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from UBS has decided to maintain their Buy rating on Moderna, which currently sits at a price target of $78. * Consistent in their evaluation, an analyst from B of A Securities keeps a Underperform rating on Moderna with a target price of $34. * An analyst from RBC Capital downgraded its action to Sector Perform with a price target of $40. * Reflecting concerns, an analyst from Barclays lowers its rating to Equal-Weight with a new price target of $45.
+Click here for access. * Maintaining their stance, an analyst from B of A Securities continues to hold a Underperform rating for Moderna, targeting a price of $34. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Moderna, targeting a price of $78. * Reflecting concerns, an analyst from RBC Capital lowers its rating to Sector Perform with a new price target of $40. * An analyst from Barclays has revised its rating downward to Equal-Weight, adjusting the price target to $45.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.